 Cullen Foundation Professor, Department of Molecular and Human Genetics

-Associate Director, Intellectual and Developmental Disabilities Research Center
+Associate Director, BCM Intellectual and Developmental Disabilities Research Center

-The Nelson lab has been involved in research into the causes of and therapies for Fragile X syndrome since the late 1980s, participating in the discovery of the mutation that results in the disorder and the gene that is affected by that mutation.
-For more than 20 years, the Nelson lab has worked to define both the characteristics of the unusual repeat expansion in the disease and the function(s) of the FMR1 gene that is down regulated in the disease.
-More recently, the Nelson lab has worked to understand the neurodegenerative disorder (Fragile X-associated tremor/ataxia syndrome) that can impact carriers of the Fragile X premutation (the repeat expansion that predisposes to Fragile X syndrome, but does not cause intellectual disability).
+The Nelson lab has been involved in research into the causes of and therapies for Fragile X syndrome since the late 1980s, contributing to the discovery of the repeat expansion mutation that results in the disorder and the gene that is affected.
+For nearly 30 years, the Nelson lab has worked to define both the characteristics of the unusual repeat expansion in the disease and the function(s) of FMR1, the gene that is down regulated in the disease.
+The Nelson lab has also worked to understand the incompletely penetrant neurodegenerative (Fragile X-associated tremor/ataxia syndrome-FXTAS) and early onset menopause (Fragile X-associated primary ovarian insufficiency – FXPOI) disorders.
+Both of these disorders are caused by smaller expansions of the repeat known as premutations.
+Premutations predispose women to having children with to Fragile X syndrome, but do not cause intellectual disability.
 The Nelson lab principally employs model systems for its studies; working with mice, flies, yeast and bacteria, but it also has participated in human studies where appropriate.

-In collaboration with Drs.
-Richard Paylor, Baylor College of Medicine, and Ben Oostra, Erasmus University Rotterdam, the Nelson lab created additional mutant mice that lack genes related to FMR1 (FXR1 and FXR2).
-With additional collaborators, the lab demonstrated that these gene products are capable of compensating for some of the functions missing when FMR1 is absent.
-This is observed through the enhancement of abnormalities in mutant mice.
-These anomalies include behavioral, electrophysiological and biochemical differences.
-The lab continues to characterize animals lacking FXR1 and FXR2 in combination with FMR1 KO to understand this gene family’s range of functions and compensation by the FXRs for absence of FMR1 in Fragile X syndrome.
-This has uncovered a role for these genes in circadian activity.
-Current studies point to metabolic alterations as well.
+The Nelson lab created and utilized mutant mice to study these disorders.
+Mice that lack genes related to FMR1 (FXR1 and FXR2) have been studied; this work demonstrated that these gene products are capable of compensating for some of the functions missing when FMR1 is absent.
+Anomalies found in these mutant animals include behavioral, electrophysiological and biochemical differences.
+The lab continues to characterize animals lacking FXR1 and FXR2 in combination with FMR1 knockout to understand this gene family’s range of functions and compensation by the FXRs for absence of FMR1 in Fragile X syndrome.
+This has uncovered a role for these genes in circadian activity and metabolism.
 These changes relate to human patients’ phenotypes and provide an avenue to understanding additional aspects of Fragile X symptoms.